linslin/angular-odm/readme.md

 ```

 #### model.update();
-Will update a single model record depending on attribute values.
+Function will update a single model record depending on attribute values.

 > {Boolean}